martenscs/account-manager/README.md

    dsconfig set-http-servlet-extension-prop --extension-name SCIM2 --set cross-origin-policy:account-manager

-8. Optionally modify the OAuth2 Scope Policy using oauth2-scope-policy.xml to allow users with an entitlement matching a tag on a resource scope to have access to that scope (setup.dsconfig contains a commented-out command for modifying this policy).
-The scopes installed by setup.dsconfig have "csr" and "csr-limited" tags.
-Add entitlements matching the tags to user accounts for use with this sample (see the Entitlements section below).
-9. Access the sample at your servlet container's address and the appropriate context.
+8. Access the sample at your servlet container's address and the appropriate context.

 ### Deployment with PingFederate as the Identity Provider